matihost/monorepo/openshift/okd-vms-management/README.md

 # VMs snapshots are recommended before that
 make update-okd-vms.yaml

 # to install and setup bare RHEL/CentOS boxes so that OKD can be installed
 # master has to be accessible and has correct config, see playbook file for details
 make prepare-okd-installation.yaml

+# to prepare NFS volumes and install PVs on OKD cluster for apps usage
+make prepare-pvs.yaml
 ```